awsdocs/amazon-efs-user-guide/doc_source/how-it-works.md

 1. Mount the Amazon EFS file system on your on\-premises server\.

-For detailed steps, see [Walkthrough: Create and Mount a File System On\-Premises with AWS Direct Connect and VPN](efs-onpremises.md)\.
+For detailed steps, see [Walkthrough: Create and mount a file system on\-premises with AWS Direct Connect and VPN](efs-onpremises.md)\.

 ## How Amazon EFS works with AWS Backup<a name="how-it-works-backups"></a>

 For a comprehensive backup implementation for your file systems, you can use Amazon EFS with AWS Backup\.
 AWS Backup is a fully managed backup service that makes it easy to centralize and automate data backup across AWS services in the cloud and on\-premises\.
 Using AWS Backup, you can centrally configure backup policies and monitor backup activity for your AWS resources\.
 Amazon EFS always prioritizes file system operations over backup operations\.
-To learn more about backing up EFS file systems using AWS Backup, see [Using AWS Backup with Amazon EFS](awsbackup.md)\.
+To learn more about backing up EFS file systems using AWS Backup, see [Using AWS Backup to back up and restore Amazon EFS file systems](awsbackup.md)\.

 ## Implementation summary<a name="how-it-works-implementation"></a>